Dialectical Behavior Therapy and Cutting

 What is Dialectical Behavior Therapy?

-Dialectical behavior therapy has been proven effective in the treatment of several different conditions, including: self-harm and cutting, drug addiction, alcohol addiction and borderline personality disorder.
+Dialectical behavior therapy has been proven effective in the treatment of several different conditions including self-harm and cutting, drug addiction, alcohol addiction and borderline personality disorder.

 What is Self-Harm Behavior?

 Individuals who injure themselves without the intent of committing suicide are referred to as self-harm patients.
-The behavior is generally typified by cutting, hair pulling or picking at the skin compulsively.
-Self-harm behavior has its roots in a variety of events and mental conditions, including:
+The behavior is generally seen through cutting, hair pulling, or picking at the skin compulsively.

 • Past physical abuse